 These toddler tips will help you enjoy the Disneyland magic and avoid the 2-year-old meltdown.

-It's a Small World was very soothing
+It's a Small World is very soothing

 - Adults with kids don't have to stand in line if the ride is only for the adult.